adalialee/hello-world-interface/README.md

 3) Enter "npm start" into the terminal
 4) View my "Hello World!" site

 Everything should be working properly, but please let me know if not!
-I can always deploy it to Netlify, then anyone should be able to open and view the link.